wombleton/gitlaw-nz/acts/C/Cadastral Survey Act 2002.md

     *   (h) any other particulars that are prescribed.

-    (5) If an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][114] of the Summary Proceedings Act 1957; and, in that case, the provisions of that section apply with all necessary modifications.
+    (5) If an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][117] of the Summary Proceedings Act 1957; and, in that case, the provisions of that section apply with all necessary modifications.

+    Section 61(3): amended, on 1 July 2013, by [section 413][95] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 62 Payment of infringement fees

 *   All infringement fees paid in respect of infringement offences must be paid into a Crown Bank Account.

-    Section 62: amended, on 25 January 2005, pursuant to [section 65R(3)][115] of the Public Finance Act 1989 (1989 No 44).
+    Section 62: amended, on 25 January 2005, pursuant to [section 65R(3)][118] of the Public Finance Act 1989 (1989 No 44).

 ##### 63 Regulations